Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Stability of dynamic mean-variance portfolio selection Stability of dynamic mean-variance portfolio selection

-This subsection presents several technical results regarding the quadratic hedging problem \ref{auxiliary_MV}.
-There is a vast set of works concerning this type of problem, see \cite{LH2007}, \cite{CS2012}, \cite{CCK2024}, among others.
-Here, we consider a general bounded convex constraint set, making some classical results not directly applicable.
-For simplicity, we also make stronger assumptions on the market model and admissible portfolios.
-Hence, we provide proofs for completeness.
+This subsection summarizes the technical assumptions and results needed for the quadratic-hedging problem \eqref{auxiliary_MV}.
+There is a large literature on this type of problem; see, e.g., \citet{LH2007,CS2012,CCK2024}.
+Here, we consider a general bounded convex constraint set, which makes some classical results inapplicable.
+For this reason, we restate certain well-known results (such as the DPP) and provide short proofs for completeness.